wpaven/neo4j-microsoft-fabric-intro/README.md

 In **cell 4**, you need to set `neo4jUrl`, `neo4jUsername`, and `neo4jPassword` to the values for your Neo4j AuraDB instance.
 If you want to import from *neo4j-conn.json*, see the example in *Neo4jToLakehouse.ipynb*.

 Run these cells in order and you can then view your graph in the Query pane of your Neo4j AuraDB instance.

+### Neo4j Workbook.ipynb
+This workbook will migrate the results of a cypher query to Neo4j AuraDB to a .csv file and table in the Microsoft Fabric Lakehouse.

+**cell 1** Update similar to cell 1 above to set ABFS for the Neo3j Spark Connector .jar file

+**cell 2** This cell pulls the Neo4j Credentials from a file saved in the lakehouse.
+Update the value of `absfss_JSON_Base_Path` with the ABFS for the *neo4j-conn.json* file.
+Make sure this file has been updated with the details for your Neo4j AuraDB instance.

+**cell 3** Take a look at the results after running this block.
+You can change the `query` as well as desired.

+**cell 4** This block writes the results of the query above to a .csv file in the **ExportFromNeo4j** directory.
+Make sure this diretory exists in your Lakehouse.

+**cell 5** This block writes the results of the query to a Lakehouse table named Analysis.

+After running the above blocks, navigate to Lakehouse1 and you can preview the **analysis** table and the *test.csv* output file created.
+Note: if the file and table do not appear, you may have to hit the 3 dot ellipsis to the right of Tables and/or the **ExportFromNeo4j** and select 'Refresh' for the UI to update and display that the file and table are there.